-Office Location: Coughlin 128 Telephone: (318) 473-6549
+Chair: Dr. Dorothy Lary Administrative Assistants: LaMona James Office Location: Coughlin 128 Telephone: (318) 473-6549

-The Department of Nursing offers courses that lead to the Associate in Nursing (ADN program).
-Those individuals who already hold the LPN credential are encouraged to apply for the accelerated LPN-to-ADN transition program.
-Admission to the ADN program is highly competitive as indicated in the information provided in this section.
+The Department of Nursing offers courses that lead to the Associate in Nursing (ADN program) and the Bachelor of Science in Nursing (RN-to-BSN program).
+Those individuals who already hold the LPN credential are encouraged to apply for the LPN-to-ADN transition program. accelerated Admission to the ADN and BSN programs is highly competitive as indicated in the information provided in this section.